 An inventor’s greatest fear is often that someone will steal his or her idea.
 This fear is justified and is a good and understandable reason to keep an idea secret.
 With few exceptions, however, an inventor needs help to turn an invention into a product.
 Secrecy is an impediment to getting help.
 This is the dilemma: those most useful and capable of giving help may also be those to be most feared.
 The dilemma begins at the concept stage when an inventor wants to confirm the validity of an idea and continues through distribution when a product is publicly sold.

-How to talk about your invention when it's unprotected:
+How to talk about your invention when it is unprotected:

 - Compare it to products that are already on the market.
 "It's a better mousetrap."
 Do not say "there's nothing like it."
 Find something that exists that it can be compared to.
 "It's like a ____ but better."

 - Describe some of the benefits - faster, less expensive, more fun, more effective.

-- Thie ability to describe what you have while keeping it secret is very important when you first contact a company and hope to get them interested enough to sign a Confidentiality Agreement.
+- The ability to describe what you have while keeping it a secret is very important when you first contact a company and attempt to get them interested enough to sign a Confidentiality Agreement.

 An inventor can protect proprietary rights with patents and confidentiality agreements.
 Often, however, the protected proprietary rights are far less than an inventor would like.
 The proprietary rights granted in a patent exclude anything obvious or already known in the public domain.
 The proprietary rights generally acknowledged in a corporate confidentiality agreement are limited by what is known in the public domain along with what may be disclosed by other inventors and what may already be known or in development at the company itself.
 The exclusion of public domain information also applies to provisional patent applications and patents that issue from them.